drganjoo/txengine/README.md

 ## Solution Overview

+From the engine's prespective, it does not matter whether data is coming from a CSV file, a database or from the network.
+All it needs is an iterative way of going over the data.

+For this reason, `main::process_reader`, takes an iterator of incoming transactions and applies each of them to the `TransactionEngine`.

-Each line in the CSV is iterated over by `CsvFileReader` type, which uses `csv::Reader` to iterate and apply line by line.
+Each line in the CSV is represented by the type `Transaction`.
+The rest of the program does not deal with individual csv lines.

+`CsvFileReader` type processes the csv and it provides an `iter()` function to get an iterator that returns `Iterator<Type = Transaction>` type.
+Internally, it uses `csv::Reader` to iterate and apply line by line.
 Each line is converted into a `Transaction` type by using serde::Deserializer.

-In the end, all customer balances are iterated over by using the `iter` function of `TransactionEngine` type and outputing using `serde::Serialize` and `csv::Writer`.
+The transaction engine keeps all customer balances using `CustomerLedger` type.
+The `iter` method provides an `Iterator<Type=CustomerLedger` to get the customer balances.
+To write the ouput, `serde::Serialize` and `csv::Writer` are used.

 ### TransactionEngine